-The Undergraduate Research Symposium (URS) invites presenters from all disciplines to present their work to the campus community in a spirit of intellectual exchange.
-Readings of creative works, scholarly research and dramatic presentations are all welcomed and discussed in a convivial atmosphere.
+- The Undergraduate Research Symposium (URS) invites presenters from all disciplines to present their work to the campus community in a spirit of intellectual exchange.
+Readings of creative works, scholarly research and dramatic presentations are all welcome.

-Financial support for student research is available through several venues.
+Financial support for student researchers is available.
 University funding opportunities are consolidated by the Academic Center for Enrichment (ACE).

-Undergraduate Research Opportunity Program (UROP), a University-wide program which provides academically talented students the opportunity to earn up to $1,400 assisting faculty with scholarly and creative projects.
+- Undergraduate Research Opportunity Program (UROP), a University-wide program that provides students with the opportunity to earn up to $1,400 assisting faculty with scholarly and creative projects.

-Morris Academic Partners program (MAP), is unique to the Morris campus and provides paid research partnerships to academically talented, qualified third-year students.
+- Morris Academic Partners program (MAP) is unique to the Morris campus and provides paid research partnerships to qualified third-year students.
 The standard stipend is $2,000.